d-uzlov/k8s-homelab/docs/kvm.md

 # set pin like this
 usbrelay PSUIS_1=0

-# here id of the relay couldn\t be read, so it's just _1 instead of SOMEPREFIX_1
+# here id of the relay couldn't be read, so it's just _1 instead of PREFIX_1
 usbrelay
 # _1=0
 # _2=0